Beef Wellington

 The key to avoiding soggy pastry is to remove as much moisture as possible from the mushroom duxelles & to rest the cooked wellington for at least 30 minutes.
 We’re also using crêpes in our wellington’s filling, which acts as another moisture barrier between the meat and pastry.

 Ideally, beef wellington should rest for at least 30 minutes before it is sliced & served.
 This gives the meat enough time to finish cooking (the temperature will rise slightly as it rests) & to reabsorb the juices.
+Slice your wellington too soon & all the juices will run out, making the pastry soggy.

 How To Cook Beef Wellington In An Aga